pranjalpokharel7/pranjalpokharel7.github.io/content/about-resume/about.md

 **Name:** Pranjal Pokharel

 **Short Bio:**
 As of now, I am a 2nd Year Bachelor in Computer Engineering Student (BCT) studying in Pulchowk Campus, IOE, Nepal.
 Social links are at the footer of this page.
-You can contact me by email/twitter.
+You can contact me by email/discord DM.

 **Email:** pranjalpokharel007@gmail.com, 075bct061.pranjal@pcampus.edu.np\
+**Discord:** ppok24#9422
 \
 **Quotes To Live By:**
 - "It is what it is." - *Random Stoic*